mark-bondo/moondance/README.md

 # moondance

-An attempt to normalize and consolidate sales orders and inventory onhand from various e-commerce platforms (Nexternal, Amazon) into a Postgres Database.
+An ERP lite system using Django.
+Normalizes and consolidates sales orders and inventory onhand from e-commerce platforms (Shopify, Amazon) into a Postgres Database.